peacefixation/peacefixation.github.io/_posts/2017-08-27-asterisk-vscode.md

 categories: development
 ---

 I've started using Microsoft's new [Visual Studio Code](https://code.visualstudio.com/) text editor at work and it's pretty neat.
 I like it more than Brackets, which I was using before.
 It's similar, but more polished and has some really nice features like an integrated terminal and a debugger.
-As you might expect there's a comprehensive extension repository, but once again, there was no syntax highlighter for Asterisk dialplan code.
-I took it upon myself to fill the void and wrote one myself.
+As you might expect there's a comprehensive extension repository, but once again, there was no syntax highlighter for Asterisk dialplan code so I took it upon myself to fill the void and wrote one.
 This time around there was no existing syntax grammar for me to use, so this was a much bigger project than the Brackets extension I wrote last year, and I learned a lot more.

 If you'd like to make your own extension I'd recommend following the [extensive documentation](https://code.visualstudio.com/docs/extensions/overview) to get started, it's all explained very well and I won't repeat it.
 You can `npm install` Yeoman and the VS Code Extension Generator to create the boiler plate including a howto reference which is nice to have on hand.